 The good news is that recent research shows that drinking alcohol is on the decline among teens, with about 60% of teenagers of all ages saying they don't drink.
 The bad news is that some of these teens are using marijuana instead of alcohol.
-The ideas in this article focus mostly on alcohol, but can be adapted to discussions with teens about how to resist marijuana use, even as recreational use of marijuana is being legalized in many places.
+The ideas in this article focus mostly on alcohol, but also apply to discussions with teens about how to resist marijuana use, even as recreational use of marijuana is being legalized in many places.

 Don't wait until your kids are teens before you have these conversations.
 This is a topic you'll want to revisit over the years as your child reaches new levels of understanding -- and temptation.

 1. Start talking about alcohol and drugs early, whenever it's relevant.